 Bow swinging circle: Measured from the tip of the anchor shank to bow roller, so at least the length of the vessel needs to be added to get the true swinging circle.

-Snubber stretch: Tells you by how much the snubber / bridle stretches under this load.
+Snubber stretch: Tells you by how much the snubber / bridle stretches elastically under this load.
 Do not overstretch it!
-A stretch by 25% of the original length may be ok for a good snubber / bridle, but 50% is not.
+A stretch by 25% of the original length may be OK for a good snubber / bridle, but 50% is not.
 It may overpower it and make it snap.
-All this will depend on the material chosen for snubber / bridle, but as a rough guide, we colour-code a snubber stretch of 100-150% of the nominal stretch at 8 BFT in orange, and anything beyond that in red.
+All this will depend on the material chosen for snubber / bridle, but as a rough guide, by default we colour–code a snubber stretch of 100–150% of the nominal stretch at 8 BFT in orange, and anything beyond that in red.
 If you do know the maximally allowed stretch MS of your snubber / bridle, you can specify it in Expert Mode and then the colour coding is as follows: Up to 50% MS black, up to 75% MS orange, and beyond that red.
 (Tip: Adjust the length of the lazy chain segment between bow roller and attachment point of snubber / bridle to limit the maximal stretch.)
 Also, snubbers / bridles wear out over time and have only a limited number of stretch cycles.
 So do replace them at regular intervals!

-‚%‘: States how much of the swell energy is absorbed by the snubber / bridle – as opposed to the chain.
+‚%‘: States how much of the swell energy is absorbed by the snubber / bridle / rope – as opposed to the chain.
 To be clear, this percentage refers to energy absorption, not to stretching.
 In shallow water, a good snubber / bridle will take on 50% and more.
 In deeper water the chain is more effective and will take a bigger share.

-Errors will be generated when the chain + snubber cannot fully absorb the required energy.
-This may be due to too heavily constrained chain, due to too much swell without snubber / bridle and / or seabed angle too large.
+Errors will be generated when the chain + snubber / rope cannot fully absorb the required energy.
+This may be due to too heavily constrained chain, due to too much swell without snubber / bridle / rope and / or seabed angle too large.
 Anchoring will not be safe!